stefanprodan/istio-hpa/README.md

 Such an add-on can implement the Custom Metrics API and enable HPA access to arbitrary metrics.

 One of the advantages of using a service mesh like Istio is the builtin monitoring capability.
-You don't have to instrument your web apps in order to monitor the traffic.
+You don't have to instrument your web apps in order to monitor the L7 traffic.
 The Istio telemetry service collects stats like HTTP request rate, response status codes and latency form the Envoy sidecars that are running alongside your apps.
 Besides monitoring and alerting these metrics can be used to drive autoscaling.

 ![Istio HPA](https://raw.githubusercontent.com/stefanprodan/istio-hpa/master/diagrams/istio-hpa-overview.png)

-What follows is a step-by-step guide on configuring HPA v2 with metrics provided by Istio telemetry service.
+What follows is a step-by-step guide on configuring HPA v2 with metrics provided by Istio Mixer.
 When installing Istio make sure that the telemetry service and Prometheus are enabled.
-If you're using the GKE Istio add-on. you'll have to deploy Prometheus as described [here](https://docs.flagger.app/install/flagger-install-on-google-cloud#install-prometheus).
+If you're using the GKE Istio add-on, you'll have to deploy Prometheus as described [here](https://docs.flagger.app/install/flagger-install-on-google-cloud#install-prometheus).

 In order to use the Istio metrics together with the Horizontal Pod Autoscaler you'll need an adapter that